-When it comes to SEO strategies, there’s always a lot of buzz about article marketing, social media, guest posting, blog commenting, and all kinds of link building strategies I’m sure you’ve read about.
+When it comes to SEO strategies, there’s always a lot of buzz about content repurposing, social media, guest blogging, blog commenting, and all kinds of link building strategies I’m sure you’ve read about.

 However, there’s one strategy that often gets left out of the mix and it involves the #2 search engine on the Web…

 And if you aren’t using it, you are leaving traffic and exposure on the table.

 Now, what’s so groovy about YouTube is there is a double bonus:

 - You can gain exposure through searches on YouTube

 - Your videos can rank in Google Search individually